Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Data and image processing

 \subsection{Image preparation}

-We follow a similar procedure as in \citetalias{Varadaraj23}.
-The UltraVISTA data are matched to the \textit{Gaia} EDR3 reference catalogue \citep[][]{Gaia}.
-We use \texttt{Scamp} \citep{scamp} and \texttt{Swarp} \citep{swarp} to shift all other auxiliary data into the same frame as the UltraVISTA imaging.
-The \Euclid `MER' (merged) mosaics imaging over the UltraVISTA field consist of 23 of the $17\arcmin\times17\arcmin$ tiles. \texttt{Swarp} was also used to resample the \Euclid images to match the pixel scale of UltraVISTA, $\ang{;;0.15}\,\mathrm{pix}^{-1}$, and to produce one large mosaic for each \Euclid image matching the plate scale of UltraVISTA.
+We followed a similar procedure as in \citetalias{Varadaraj23}.
+The UltraVISTA data were matched to the \textit{Gaia} EDR3 reference catalogue \citep[][]{Gaia}.
+We used \texttt{Scamp} \citep{scamp} and \texttt{Swarp} \citep{swarp} to shift all other auxiliary data into the same frame as the UltraVISTA imaging.
+The \Euclid `MER' (merged) mosaics imaging over the UltraVISTA field consisted of 23 of the $17\arcmin\times17\arcmin$ tiles. \texttt{Swarp} was also used to resample the \Euclid images to match the pixel scale of UltraVISTA, $\ang{;;0.15}\,\mathrm{pix}^{-1}$, and to produce one large mosaic for each \Euclid image matching the plate scale of UltraVISTA.